 Emergency First Response

-Primary Care (CPR) – This course teaches you the steps and techniques for handling life-threatening emergencies.
-You’ll practice eight skills for aiding patients who aren’t breathing, have no heartbeat.
-You'll learn to how to perform CPR and continue to monitor the patient, so that you provide every possible chance of survival while waiting for emergency medical services to arrive.
+Primary Care (CPR) – You’ll go through all the steps and techniques for handling life-threatening emergencies.
+You’ll practice skills for aiding patients who aren’t breathing or have no heartbeat.
+You'll learn how to perform CPR and continue to monitor the patient so that you provide every possible chance of survival while waiting for emergency medical services to arrive.
 You’ll also learn how to control serious bleeding, how to assist patients who have spinal injuries, and how to manage shock.